 Recommended tools & supplies¶

 You’ll want to have these supplies available, although not all are needed for every clean.

 - Paper towels.
 Avoid scented, anti-fogging or treated towels.
 You don’t want anything that can add contaminants to the clean bed surface.

-- Dish soap (e.g. Dove) and water.
+- Dish soap (e.g. Dawn) and water.
 Dish soap works as a grease cutter and is good at rinsing grease and build-up out and away.
 If you are experiencing persistent 1st layer adhesion problems, start with a good wash.